stratum-mining/sv2-spec/07-Template-Distribution-Protocol.md

 |                          |                      | are specified by their position in the original AllocateTxs message, 0-indexed not including      |
 |                          |                      | the coinbase transaction transaction.                                                             |

-## 7.16 `ProvideMissingTransactions.Success` (Client->Server)
+## 7.16 `ProvideMissingTransactions.Success` (Client->Server, Server -> Client)

-This is a message to push transactions that the server did not recognize and requested them to be supplied in `ProvideMissingTransactions`.
+This is a message to push transactions that the TP or the JDC did not recognize and requested them to be supplied in `ProvideMissingTransactions`.

 | Field Name       | Data Type        | Description                                                                                                                          |
 | ---------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------ |